-The following results are based on the work of the German Meteorological Service (DWD) and of the individual federal states of Germany (the "Länder").
-A synopsis of all results (see also e.g. National Climate Report (DWD, 2016)), a periodic update, and a summary of the results for Germany are carried out by DWD.
-The following information is based on the processing of measurement series from 1881 to 2015.
+The following results are based on the work of the German Meteorological Service (DWD) and of the individual federal states of Germany.
+More in-depth research is being carried out at various universities and research institutions.
+A synopsis of all results (see also e.g. National Climate Report (DWD 2017a)), a periodic update, and a summary of the results for Germany are carried out by DWD.
+The following information is based on the processing of the measurement series from 1881 to 2018.